Graduate Business International Study Programme Portfolio

 We are proud to be innovators in developing fully accredited International Study modules across Europe and the United States - putting our students at the heart of economic and political decision-making institutions and in the boardrooms of multinationals operating across the globe.

-From Brussels to Boston, and from Prague to Brest, our students engage with our extensive network of senior academics and business representatives, experiencing at first hand the challenges and opportunities of seeking out new markets, developing international strategies and making new friends and future contacts.
+From Brussels to Boston to Brest, our students engage with our extensive network of senior academics and business representatives, experiencing at first hand the challenges and opportunities of seeking out new markets, developing international strategies and making new friends and future contacts.